 What makes a table interesting?

 Two crosstabs are shown below.
 Which of these is interesting?
 If we are going to automate the process of sifting through crosstabs we need to decide what makes a table interesting.
 The simplest way to do this is to see if there are meaningful differences between the percentages, reading across the rows.
 But instead of manually having to read them all, you can automate the process using tests of statistical significance.
-In our example below, I’ve used colors to denote significant results.
+In our example below, I’ve used arrows and font colors to denote significant results.
 This can also be accomplished in different ways like having letters indicate which columns are different from others.
 Looking at these tables, only one of them jumps out as “interesting” and I bet you picked it right away.

 Approach 1: Automatically delete tables that have no significant results

-This approach is for those that love deleting things (and efficiency!).
+This approach is for those who love deleting things (and efficiency!).
 All you have to do is have your software automatically scan through all your tables and delete any that do not contain significant results – leaving you with only the statistically significant ones.
 I’ve got 3,050 crosstabs.
 By deleting three-quarters of these, I’m saving myself heaps of time and energy.
 While this is a great way to quickly narrow down your results, you’ll need to be proficient at writing code to script this in R and SPSS.
 If the thought of writing code makes you wince, use Q or Displayr.
 They both automate this – meaning it’s a click away.

-- Selecting all the folders containing tables.
+- Select the folder(s) containing tables.

 Approach 2: Use a heatmap to summarize thousands of crosstabs